fnproject/docs/fn/develop/running-fn-client-windows.md

 ## Setup an Fn Server on Linux or MacOS
 Next you need to setup an Fn server on another machine or virtual machine.
 See the [fn tutorials](https://fnproject.io/tutorials/) for information on starting the server.
-The machine must accessible on the network from your client machine.
+The machine must be accessible on the network from your client machine.

 ## Configure your Fn Client
-Next you need to configure you Fn client to connect to the machine running Fn server.
+Next you need to configure your Fn client to connect to the machine running Fn server.

 ### Change your context
 You need to configure you context to point at DockerHub and your Fn server.